AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 1. Grant microphone and camera access to your app.
 2. When the app launches, you should be able to see yourself on the local view if you set the client role as `BROADCASTER`.
 3. Ask a friend to join the live streaming with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicLive/index.html).
 Enter the same App ID and channel name.
-4. If your friend joins as host, you should be able to see and hear each other; if as audience, you should only be able to see yourself while your friend can see and hear you.
+4. If your friend joins as a host, you should be able to see and hear each other; if as an audience member, you should only be able to see yourself while your friend can see and hear you.

 ## Next steps

 Generating a token by hand is not helpful in a production context.
 [Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive%20Broadcast/token_server?platform=All%20Platforms) shows you how to start live streaming with a token that you retrieve from your server.

 ## See also

+This section provides additional information for your reference:

 - Agora provides an open source sample project [JoinChannelVideo](hhttps://github.com/AgoraIO/API-Examples/blob/master/Android/APIExample/app/src/main/java/io/agora/api/example/examples/basic/JoinChannelVideo.java) on GitHub that implements interactive live video streaming for your reference.
 - In addition to integrating the Agora Interactive Live Streaming Premium SDK for Android through JitPack, you can also import the SDK into your project manually by [downloading the SDK](https://docs.agora.io/en/Interactive%20Broadcast/downloads?platform=Android), extracting it, and copying the following files of the downloaded SDK package to the path of your project: